 A group of founding Members first met on March 29, 1928 in the Camp Hill Fire House to organize the West Shore Country Club.
 The Club was granted its Charter on April 30th of that year.
-The new Club acquired the 69 acre farm of Samuel Bowman and the accompanying farmhouse and barn that had been built in 1821.
-With the existing farmhouse serving as the Clubhouse, the new club officially opened on June 14, 1928 with approximately 125 Members.
+The new Club acquired the 69 acre farm of Samuel Bowman along the accompanying farmhouse and barn that had been built in 1821.
+With the existing farmhouse serving as the Clubhouse, the new Club officially opened on June 14, 1928 with approximately 125 Members.

-Sixty-four years after Civil War artillery reverberated on the West Shore, the farmland of the old Bowman farm echoed to the sounds of club striking ball on the first three pitch and-putt holes of what is now West Shore’s championship golf course.
+Sixty-four years after the Civil War sounds of artillery, the farmland of the old Bowman farm echoed to the sounds of club striking ball on the first three pitch and-putt holes of what is now West Shore’s championship golf course.
 An expert organizer and fund-raiser, the Club’s first President, Franklin Davies, used those talents to rally members in expediting the organization, financing and initial land acquisition.
 The entrance fee for Membership was the purchase of a $100 share of stock in the Club, and annual dues were set at $35.

 In 1943, Ed Tabor arrived from Wanango Country Club in northwestern Pennsylvania and took over as golf professional and golf course superintendent.
 Tabor had worked alongside Wanango’s golf course superintendent John Davidson who had been a senior foreman for the famous golf course architect Donald Ross.
-Tabor applied the Donald Ross style to his next decades of reconstructing, redesigning and reshaping West Shore’s greens and fairways.
-In most ways, the Course today remains much the same as Ed Tabor left it except for the two-year redesign, reconstruction and placement of bunkers by noted golf course architect Gil Hanse completed in the spring of 2004.
+Tabor applied the Donald Ross style to his next decades of reconstructing, redesigning, and reshaping West Shore’s greens and fairways.
+In most ways, the Course today remains much the same as Ed Tabor left it except for the two-year redesign, reconstruction, and placement of bunkers by noted golf course architect Gil Hanse completed in the spring of 2004.

 “Your leisure time is pleasure time” was the motto emblazoned on Club logoed items during the 1970’s.

 In 1993, the Club approved a plan to construct an enlarged million-dollar swimming pool on the grounds near the tennis courts, and immediately after Labor Day the old pool was demolished.
 The opening of the new pool took place in May of 1994.
 1995 marked the end of the “male members only” policy of the Club as the full Membership of the Club voted to delete all references to gender in the Club’s Rules and By-Laws.
 In 1996, all of the outstanding original shares in the initial 1928 stock offering were recalled and redeemed.
 Longtime former Club Professional Ed Tabor passed away in 1997.

 In 1998, the Active members voted to approve the employment of an architect for the Clubhouse building project.
 In July of 1999, ground was “broken” for the new Clubhouse, and it was officially opened on November 4, 2001.
 An extensive Bunker Renovation Plan designed by golf course architect Gil Hanse was approved by the Active Members in July 2002.
 The project was begun in the fall of 2002 and was finally completed in the spring of 2004.
-Hanse would go on to become world-renowned and chosen to design the Olympic Golf Course for the 2016 Rio De Janeiro Olympics.
+Hanse would go on to become world-renowned and chosen to design the Olympic Golf Course for the 2016 Rio di-Janeiro Olympics.

 In 2008, thanks to a generous bequest by George C. Hoopy, an outside stairway from the main level to the lower entrance level and a furnished patio were constructed.
 The Hoopy Patio was dedicated in 2009.
 In 2010, the Active Membership approved replacing the golf course’s 45-year-old irrigation system with one capable of watering all playing surfaces and 80 percent of the rough areas.
 Despite over 80 inches of rain (double the average annual precipitation), Tanto Irrigation and our grounds crew, led by Golf Course Superintendent Brendon M. Clark, completed the project below budget by August of 2011.